Archangels

 What weak readings miss about the archangels choir

-The most frequent error is identifying the choir-class with the named archangels as if they were the same thing.
+The direct answer is this: The most frequent error is identifying the choir-class with the named archangels as if they were the same thing.
 Popular angel writing often slides between them without notice.

 A second weakness is presenting expanded New Age archangel rosters as though they had the same standing as Michael, Gabriel, and Raphael in canonical or patristic tradition.